LandEcosystems/Sindbad/docs/src/pages/develop/sindbad_types.md

 **Provides utility functions for working with SINDBAD types.**

 This file contains functions for:
-- `getSindbadDefinitions`: Retrieving defined objects in SINDBAD
+- `getDefinitions`: Retrieving defined objects in SINDBAD
 - `getTypeDocString`: Generating formatted documentation for types
 - `methodsOf`: Displaying subtypes and their purposes
 - `writeTypeDocString`: Writing type documentation to files